 Perhaps, it’s because over half the band has been performing within the local music scene for over a decade.
 Marv Bell (bassist) played in Downtown Drama and Failing Grade.
-Scott Blake (drums) got his start in Journey To Aspen and travelled around with Christalyne, and Vanessa Lepp was the pianist in Lambs Become Lions and then performed alongside vocalist Eric Conlon.
+Scott Blake (drums) got his start in Journey To Aspen and traveled around with Christalyne, and Vanessa Lepp was the pianist in Lambs Become Lions and then performed alongside vocalist Eric Conlon.

 While the other members have never been in ‘bands’, their experiences within the arts brought them towards the group

 Their four song EP, Roots, is a nice, sunny collection of indie-surf songs with jangly guitar riffs that are accented by Alexandra Tomulescu vocals.
-Vanessa Leep, guitarist of the group informed that the group is currently finishing up their follow up to Roots: Tabula Rasa.
+Vanessa Lepp, guitarist of the group informed that the group is currently finishing up their follow up to Roots: Tabula Rasa.